Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Introduction

-Our contributions in this paper are the following: \begin{enumerate}[label={C\arabic*:}, align=left, ref={C\arabic*}, leftmargin=*] \item Characterization of finite-horizon dissipativity for LPV systems by means of a fully data-driven representation; \item Computational methods with different levels of conservatism and computational tractability for direct dissipativity analysis of a class of LPV systems using \emph{only} input-scheduling-output data; \item Extensive analysis of the methods in simulation studies. \end{enumerate}
+Our contributions in this paper are the following: \begin{enumerate}[label={C\arabic*:}, align=left, ref={C\arabic*}, leftmargin=*] \item Characterization of finite-horizon dissipativity for LPV systems by means of a fully data-driven representation; \item {Computational methods with different levels of conservatism and computational tractability} for direct dissipativity analysis of a class of LPV systems using \emph{only} input-scheduling-output data; \item Extensive analysis of the methods in simulation studies, {including the influence of measurement noise on the proposed approaches}. \end{enumerate}

-In this work, we consider LPV systems that can be represented by an LPV-IO representation with \emph{shifted-affine} scheduling dependency.
-This realization form is highly attractive in practice, cf.~\cite{kwiatkowski2006automated, sloth2011robust, HoffmannWerner2014, deLange2022lpv, Toth2011_SSrealizationTCST}, as it allows the application of powerful prediction error minimization approaches, but at the same time, due to a direct state-space realization with static-affine scheduling dependency, it also allows the use of well established convex analysis and control synthesis approaches on the model estimates.
+In this work, we consider LPV systems that can be {described} by an LPV-IO representation with \emph{shifted-affine} scheduling dependency.
+This realization form is highly attractive in practice, cf.~\cite{kwiatkowski2006automated, sloth2011robust, HoffmannWerner2014, deLange2022lpv, Toth2011_SSrealizationTCST}, as it allows the application of powerful prediction error minimization approaches, but at the same time, due to a direct state-space realization with static-affine scheduling dependency, it also allows the use of well-established convex analysis and control synthesis approaches on the model estimates.
 Constituting to Contribution~\ref{C:comp}, the presented direct data-driven dissipativity analysis techniques can be efficiently solved as a \emph{semi-definite program} (SDP), subject to a finite set of \emph{linear matrix inequality} (LMI) constraints, similar to model-based analysis approaches, {but without requiring an analytic LPV model of the} system.

 In the remainder of this work, we first present the problem setting in Section~\ref{sec:problemstatement}, followed by an introduction of the data-driven LPV representation in Section~\ref{sec:ddlpvrep}.
 Based on this, we {introduce a data-driven characterization of} dissipativity in Section~\ref{sec:datadrivendissipativity}, corresponding {to} Contribution~\ref{C:char}.
 We derive computable analysis approaches in Section~\ref{sec:computational}, providing Contribution~\ref{C:comp}.
 Finally, we {show applicability and analyze properties of the proposed methods on simulation examples} in Section~\ref{sec:examples}, {corresponding to Contribution~\ref{C:simu},} and draw our conclusions on the presented results in Section \ref{sec:conclusions}.